orlikoski/Skadi/README.md

 ## Using Indices Intelligently
 By default, CCF-VM has an index of “case_cdqr-*” and this allows for searching all data uploaded by CDQR.

-##  Search one host from all the data from CDQR
+##  Search just one host or collection of artifacts
 To view data from just one host/collection of artifacts a new index is required.
-To create a new index replace the “logstash-\*” in the upper white box with “case_cdqr-<index_name>\*”.
+To create a new index replace the “logstash-\*” in the upper white box with “case_cdqr-\<index_name\>\*”.
 This must match what was used in the CDQR command line.
 In this example, “case_cdqr-test*” is used.

-Next, the white box under the “Time-field name” entry must have “datetime” populated in it and the “Create” button turn green.
+Next, the white box under the “Time-field name” entry must have “datetime” populated in it and the “Create” button turned green.
 If that does not happen then check the index name to ensure it is accurate.

 ## Data Cleanup
 To remove the index go to the KOPF Elasticsearch management page: http://<CCF-VM IP address or localhost>:9200/_plugin/kopf/#!/cluster# CCF-VM